Received a penalty from the Australian Tax Office for a failure to lodge your tax?

 What can you do to reduce/remove the penalties?

 While it’s not rocket science, there are a number of steps that we take with our clients to assist our clients in completely removing these penalties.
 Here is how we can help:

 - Talk with our clients to understand why the returns weren’t lodged on time.

 - Set a timeline with the client as to when we can prepare and lodge the return.

 - Contact the ATO to request an extension to the client’s timeline.

 Commonly, the ATO will remit the penalties in full where the client’s circumstances are valid.
-Where the ATO continue to be reluctant we continue to work with our client’s & potentially pursue legal opportunities.
+Where the ATO continues to be reluctant we continue to work with our clients & potentially pursue legal opportunities.

 If you have recently received a penalty letter from the ATO, please do not delay in contacting us as we have had significant success in removing these penalties on behalf of our clients.